 Due to the recall publicity, consumers have reported problems getting through to the manufacturer hotline.
 Under Australian Consumer Law, consumers can contact their retailer to ask for a repair, or if it can't be repaired, for a refund or a replacement Retailer Baby Bunting told CHOICE that if its customers who bought an A2 or A4 from them are not happy with contacting Dorel directly (or are unable to), it is offering refunds and alternative replacements at discounted prices.

-If you think you need to buy a new car seat, check out our latest reviews.
+If you think you need to buy a new car seat, check out our buying guide.